Home Cocktails Ordinary Drink Vesuvio

 Common Mistake

-A common mistake is not shaking the cocktail long enough to properly emulsify the egg white, resulting in a less frothy drink.
+A common mistake is not shaking the cocktail long enough, which can result in a less frothy texture and an unbalanced flavor.

 Frequently Asked Questions